 Looking to the future — not only to the far horizon of scientific and spiritual imagination, but to the immediate realities which unfold daily before us — the stories of our origin, ancestry, and inner potential help bring into focus what is most important in our lives, the values which endure through all our growing and changing, our living and dying.
 If our evolutionary journey is said to begin with love and end in wisdom, as the word philosophy implies, there is yet another boundless quality deepened and strengthened by the increasing realization of the oneness of life.
 Just as the ancient Mysteries recognized "communion and friendship with God" as the fruit of the highest initiatory rite, so Buddhists express it in more human terms: the enlightened ideal personified by the coming buddha called Maitreya, whose name means "friend."
 As Socrates suggested, many have yet to learn — and trust — that "no divinity is ever ill-disposed towards man," nor is any action on its part due to unkindness.
 When all is said and done, no matter what we may or may not achieve in a single lifetime or in an eternity of living, we all have the power to be a friend and brother: a thoughtful, caring presence to each and all in this magnificent, challenging, imperfect, yet ultimately harmonious symphony of universal life.

 For further study, consult the works and websites cited, as well as Fundamentals of the Esoteric Philosophy by G. de Purucker.
-In addition to theosophical literature (also available online at theosociety.org), two websites and their respective Links pages are recommended: talkorigins.org (Darwinian evolution) and arn.org (intelligent design).
+In addition to theosophical literature (also available online at theosociety.org), two websites and their respective Links pages are recommended: Panda'sThumb.org (Darwinian evolution) and Discovery.org (intelligent design) [links updated June 2016].